ChartBoost/chartboost-mediation-unity-sdk/com.chartboost.mediation/README.md

 | [Target Android API Level](https://developer.android.com/studio/releases/platforms#12) | 12.0+ (API level 31) |

 ### CHANGELOG
-Visit the [CHANGELOG](com.chartboost.mediation/CHANGELOG.md) to reference changes to each version of the Helium Unity SDK.
+Visit the [CHANGELOG](com.chartboost.mediation/CHANGELOG.md) to reference changes to each version of the Chartboost Mediation Unity SDK.

-### Integrating the Helium Unity SDK
+### Integrating the Chartboost Mediation Unity SDK

-Helium Unity SDK is distributed using the public [npm registry](https://www.npmjs.com/search?q=com.chartboost) as such it is compatible with the Unity Package Manager (UPM).
-In order to add the Helium Unity SDK to your project, just add the following to your Unity Project's ***manifest.json*** file.
+Chartboost Mediation Unity SDK is distributed using the public [npm registry](https://www.npmjs.com/search?q=com.chartboost.mediation) as such it is compatible with the Unity Package Manager (UPM).
+In order to add the Chartboost Mediation Unity SDK to your project, just add the following to your Unity Project's ***manifest.json*** file.
 The scoped registry section is required in order to fetch packages from the NpmJS registry.

 ```json
   "dependencies": {